big-data-and-economics/big-data-class-materials/README.md

 - I will drop the lowest problem set grade

 I reserve the right to add a problem set if I feel it will aid your learning.

-### Exercises

-Exercises are quick turnaround assignments that are designed to get you to think about the material we covered in class.
-They will be due by the next class period.

-Exercises will be graded on a 0, 1, 2 scale.
-A 0 means you did not turn in the assignment.
-A 1 means you turned in the assignment, but put in minimal effort.
-A 2 means you turned in the assignment with clear effort.

-I will drop the lowest two exercise grades.
-You will have the opportunity to revise any exercise submission to improve your grade as per the policy outlined below.
-You have until the next class meeting to re-submit.

 #### What you will turn in: